She-ilah/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 9 : script prints the result of division of variables" Task 10 : script prints the exponent of variables
 Task 11 : script converts variable from base 2 to base 10
+Task 12 : script prints all possible combinations of two letters